Reading: Appendix A. Bridges to the first volume

 Qwen Code hooks, PreToolUse and PostToolUsePart 17.
 Qwen Code Hooks

-SDD anti-patternsPart 20.
-SDD Anti-patterns
+SDD antipatternsPart 20.
+SDD Antipatterns

 Educational code from the first volumeDerived production scenario in the second volume

-Feedback form (Part 12)rate_limit_breach: stream of identical POST requests
+Feedback form (part 12)rate_limit_breach: stream of identical POST requests

-MVP phase (Part 12)autoscale_200pct: sharp load growth
+MVP phase (part 12)autoscale_200pct: sudden surge in load

-Agent journal (Part 11)cdn_error_budget_burn: dashboard metric discrepancy
+Agent journal (part 11)cdn_error_budget_burn: discrepancy in dashboard metrics

 LayerWhere it is discussed in the second volume